Naïm Sliti

-Naïm Sliti (نعيم سليتي; born 27 July 1992) is a professional footballer who plays for Al Shamal as a winger.
+Naïm Sliti (نعيم سليتي; born 27 July 1992) is a professional footballer who plays as a winger for Al-Ahli.
 Born in France, he plays for the Tunisia national team.

 International career

 Sliti was born in Marseille, France, to Tunisian parents.
 He made his debut for the Tunisia national team in a 2017 Africa Cup of Nations qualification 3–0 victory against Djibouti on 3 June 2016, wherein he scored his debut goal.

 In June 2018 he was selected in the final 23-man squad for the 2018 FIFA World Cup in Russia.